PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Simulations and Discussion

 \section{Simulations and Discussion}

-The proposed distributed non-iterative VSI is tested on various large systems.
-In the interest of space, we use IEEE $30$-bus system for illustration \cite{matfile}.
-The VCPIs are calculated using voltage phasor measurements in the power system.
-During simulations, to obtain the voltage phasor measurements and true voltage stability margin, an adaptive step based power flow solver known as continuation power flow (CPF) from Matpower \cite{ZimmermanEtAl2011} is used.
+The proposed distributed non-iterative VSI is tested on various test cases such as IEEE $30$, $300$ and $2383$-bus systems \cite{matfile}.
+To obtain the voltage phasor measurements and true voltage stability margin, {we use an adaptive Newton-Raphson step size based power flow solver known as continuation power flow ({CPF}) \cite{ajjarapu1994} from MATPOWER \cite{ZimmermanEtAl2011}.
+CPF calculates the voltage solution on the PV curve by increasing the load and generation along a load/generator increase direction parametrized by continuation parameter $\lambda$ \cite{ajjarapu1994}.}

-In this section, we show that the distributed method is advantageous compared to both centralized and decentralized VCPIs.
+In this section, we show that the proposed distributed VSI is advantageous compared to both centralized and decentralized VCPIs.
 We also compare the proposed distributed index with the only other distributed method \cite{Porco16} in the literature to show its merits.
-Finally, we also show features of proposed index such as its linear nature, its use in detection and identification of outage location.
+Finally, we show the behavior of {the} proposed index for line \& generator outages.